MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-report-themes.md

 ![Report themes](media/desktop-report-themes/report-themes_1.png)

 When you apply a **Report Theme**, you need a JSON file that uses a basic structure.
 You can then import this JSON file into Power BI Desktop and apply it to your report.
-The JSON file structure, and the process of importing are quick and easy (it's just a few button clicks).
+The JSON file structure, and the process of importing it, are quick and easy (just a few button clicks).

 Starting with the September 2017 version of **Power BI Desktop**, you can define even more report theme elements by using a JSON file.
 You can also customize and standardize nearly all elements.
 To customize, you use the JSON file, which you manually adjust in the **Formatting** pane.
 The goal with the September 2017 release (and later) is to give you full control over how your reports look and feel, to a granular level.